-- Researchers found that drinking tea—especially green tea—three or more times a week can significantly improve your overall heart health due to a type of antioxidant.
+• Researchers found that drinking tea—especially green tea—three or more times a week can significantly improve your overall heart health According to a.

 While coffee tends to get all the love—especially among athletes—tea drinkers know their favorite way to caffeinate and warm up packs a ton of health benefits, too.
-Not only can it help Nutrition - Weight Loss, but according to new research out of China, it can also help protect your heart.
+Not only can it help Run/Walk a Race, but according to new research out of China, it can also help protect your heart.

-In the study, European Journal of Preventive Cardiology The bottom line?
-Adding tea into your diet—whether you use it to, researchers looked at the data of over 100,000 participants in the China-PAR project—which aimed to predict risk factors of atherosclerotic cardiovascular disease—who had no history of heart attack, stroke, or cancer.
+In the study, Anne Flower Breaks Leadville 100 Course Record European Journal of Preventive Cardiology, researchers looked at the data of over 100,000 participants in the China-PAR project—which aimed to predict risk factors of atherosclerotic cardiovascular disease—who had no history of heart attack, stroke, or cancer.
 The participants were split into two groups: those who drank tea three or more times per week and those who drank tea less than three times per week.

 After a follow-up period of an average of seven years, researchers found that those who drank tea regularly had better heart health compared to those who didn’t.
 Specifically, they were 20 percent less likely to suffer from heart disease or stroke, 22 percent less likely to die of heart disease or stroke, and 15 percent less likely to die from other health issues.